IAFR is sUPPORTING Vocational Training of Refugees IN DZALEKA, mALAWI.

 We're inviting churches and individuals to sponsor a student through vocational training in a skill that will give them a good chance of finding work in the local economy.
 Not only does this help them better meet their essential needs (food, clothing, etc.), it also strengthens their resilience and re-humanizes them as they make an important contribution to their host society.

-As of 4/2020 we have helped 53 students complete their training in the vocational skill of their choice.
+Since this project began, we have helped over 61 students complete their training in the vocational skill of their choice.